spruceUI/spruceOS/README.md

 # spruce: *SD Card Overhaul for Miyoo A30*

-  - Spruce is not really an operating system (OS) on its own.
+  - Spruce is not an operating system (OS) on its own.
-  - We think spruce is best described as being a beautification and optimization of the stock Miyoo OS that cleans up bloat, optimizes performance and focuses on aesthetics.
+  - Spruce is best described as being a beautification and optimization of the stock Miyoo OS that cleans up bloat, optimizes performance and focuses on aesthetics.
   - Spruce is intended to be sleek, intuitive, efficient and user friendly, we hope that you enjoy it.

     _We are not responsible for damage to your device.
 You must use spruce and its features at your own risk._

 ## Features

-* Game Switcher app: seamlessly switch between save states during gameplay.
+* Game Switcher: seamlessly switch between save states during gameplay.
-* Automatic save states when powering off in-game; powering on will resume play from where you last left off.
+* Autosave shutdown/resume: automatic save state when powering off in-game; powering on will resume play from where you left off.
 * Network services: Retroachievments, RTC sync via WiFi, SSH/SFTP, Syncthing, Samba and HTTP file transfer.
 * CPU performance profiles pre-configured for optimized battery life and performance.
 * Native Pico-8 support with Splore.